partha-bro/study-repo/Web_developer/17-DSA/00-Tricky Js Qus/README.md

 ### Q19
     Why A->
-    - hasOwnProperty() is present in prototype of object and it has number or string argument in key of object
+    - hasOwnProperty() is present in prototype of object and it has validate the key of object if exists
+    - key data type always string in object

 ### Q20
     Why A->